In collaboration with the NIHR Nottingham Hearing Biomedical Research Unit, a new trial into Tinnitus has opened at Nottingham University Hospitals.

 Nottingham researchers are testing whether emotions play a part in reducing the suffering of people with tinnitus.
 Hearing experts from Nottingham University Hospitals NHS Trust and the University of Nottingham are looking into how a range of personal and emotional … Continue reading

 The C2HEAR (formerly known as HEAR-IT) research team led by Mel Ferguson and Prof Heather Wharrad (Nottingham Hearing BRU) were recently one of the top three finalists in the Software and Telehealth category of the East Midlands Innovation in … Continue reading

-All NHS organisations are required to publish information on clinical trials regarding the 70 day benchmark of recruiting the first patient within 70 days of a valid submission and recruiting to time and target for commercial clinical trials.
+All NHS organisations are required to publish information on clinical trials regarding the 70 day benchmark of recruiting the first patient within 70 days of the valid submission and recruiting to time and target for commercial clinical trials.

 How well we … Continue reading

 COCHLEAR IMPLANTATION IN PATIENTS WITH SINGLE-SIDED DEAFNESS

 Individuals with severe/profound hearing loss in one ear experience great difficulty to understand speech in